hermangroup/docs/introduction/how-to-buy.rst

   https://www.coinex.com

   CoinEx is a Hong Kong based exchange with a focus on Bitcoin Cash trading.
-DASH is available for trading against both BCH and BTC.
+HISTORIA is available for trading against both BCH and BTC.

 Trade by Trade
   .. image:: exchanges/tradebytrade.png